davidpob99/nasa-wallpaper/README.md

 `./nasa-wallpaper`

 # Getting started
-Set the APOD image as wallpaper: `nasa-wallpaper -a`
+Set the APOD image as wallpaper (GNOME): `nasa-wallpaper -T gnome -a`

-Set the APOD image of the 27th March 1999: `nasa-wallpaper -d 1999-03-27 -a`
+Set the APOD image of the 27th March 1999 (MATE): `nasa-wallpaper -d 1999-03-27 -T mate -a`

-Set a random image from the NASA Image Library: `nasa-wallpaper -n`
+Set a random image from the NASA Image Library (LXDE): `nasa-wallpaper -T lxde -n`

-Set a random image with the `earth` keyword: `nasa-wallpaper -w earth -n`
+Set a random image with the `earth` keyword (GNOME): `nasa-wallpaper -w earth -T gnome -n`

 Read the manual: `man nasa-wallpaper` or `nasa-wallpaper -h`